-This theoretical course aims at presenting the socio-cultural impact of mass media through the critical analysis of their evolution - from mass media to digital media - with a focus on the main theories and contemporary mapping.
+This theoretical course presents the socio-cultural impact of mass media through the critical analysis of their evolution - from mass media to digital media - with a focus on the main theories and contemporary mapping.
 It helps the students develop an analytical and critical approach to the cultural production of films, TV shows, websites, new media projects.